The extent of strip-mining

 Continuing expansions of the mining will increasingly impact on and greatly diminish quality bushwalking opportunities in the region in coming years.
-Bushwalking areas to be affected by the mining will in the future stretch from Bannister Hill in the south to beyond Mount Dale in the north.
-Walks that will be affected include at least Bannister Hill Walk, Geddes Rock Walk, Gibbs Rocks Walk, Mount Solus Walk, Upper Dale River Walk, Qualen Road Walk, Willies Road Walk and Christmas Tree Well Walk.
-Further south the expansion of the Willowdale operations into Lane Poole Reserve south of Dwellingup will soon reach within 200m of the Murray Campsite on the Bibbulmun Track; mining noise impacts will presumably require re-location of the campsite.
+Bushwalking areas to be affected by the mining will in the future stretch from Bannister Hill in the south to at least as far north as the Ngangaguringguring Hill area.
+(See listing of at least 35 walks likely to be impacted.)
+Further south the expansion of the Willowdale operations into Lane Poole Reserve south of Dwellingup will soon reach within 200m of the Murray Campsite on the Bibbulmun Track; mining noise disturbance could potentially require re-location of the campsite.
 (Click for time lapse image of Willowdale operations for 1987-2016 period.)

 Changing conservation priorities